Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 Final Take

-Add Circle Home Plus if screen time limits at home are a persistent battle.
+From there, add the one tool that fits your real concern.
+Circle Home Plus if screen time and bedtime are a persistent battle.
+Qustodio or Mobicip if you want per-device time limits and content filtering with reports.
 Revisit your setup once a year — kids age into new risk profiles fast, and a 9-year-old's safety setup is not appropriate for a 13-year-old.

 No app is a substitute for staying in the loop with your child about what they're doing online.
 But a good setup means you're not flying blind.